Help to shape the future of public health research in the UK and across the globe

 It is anticipated that the new co-editors-in-chief will work with the current co-editors on the second JPH issue of 2019, which will comprise of manuscripts that have already been accepted and published online, and take over thereafter.

 You can find more details and a full role description here.
-Those interested are encouraged to contact the current co-editors, Eugene Milne and Ted Schrecker for an informal discussion during November and December 2018.
+Those interested are encouraged to contact the current co-editors, Eugene Milne and Ted Schrecker for an informal discussion in February/March 2019.